openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   **8 - It is easy for me to ask other members of this team for help.**

   In psychologically unsafe teams, team members try to hide their perceived weaknesses or vulnerabilities, which prevents them from asking for help.
-If they can’t access the help they need, the performance of both that individual and therefore the whole team will be reduced.
-This is a key factor in why safe teams achieve more goals than unsafe teams.
+If they can’t access the help they need, the performance of both that individual and therefore the whole team will be impacted.
+This is a key factor in why safe teams achieve better results than unsafe teams.

   **9 - Nobody on this team would deliberately act in a way that undermines my efforts.**

-  In an unsafe team, members compete with each other to achieve their individual goals, and may even undermine other team members if they believe that may elevate their “rank” within the team or organisation.
+  In an unsafe team, members compete with each other to achieve their individual goals, and may even undermine other team members if they believe that may boost their own results or elevate their “rank” within the team or organisation.
 In a psychologically safe team, that counter-productive competition doesn’t exist, and the success of the team is more important than looking good in the eyes of others.

   **10 - My unique skills and talents are valued and utilised in my work as part of this team.**